June 3rd, 2022 – Woburn to Portland 400k & 200k

 The ride will start outside the hotel near the Dunkin Donuts which will be closed at 4am.
 When riders finish they should come into the hotel.
 NER volunteers will be in the Breakfast room adjacent to the lobby or in the room indicated on the Brevet card.

 Know before you go: This route has about the same number of turns as many other NER rides (which is to say it’s complex).
-Navigation with the cue sheet is possible (Pre-rides are navigated with the cue) but riders with a GPS that shows a track might feel more comfortable.
+Navigation with the cue sheet is possible but riders with a GPS that shows a track might feel more comfortable.
+The GPS track files will be distributed to riders in 2 segments, North bound and South Bound, since there are multiple overlapping segments and the magnitudes of turns this route has have historically confused more GPS devices then average.

 The outbound (coastal) section passes through many touristy spots and as a result riders should expect some weekend traffic.
 An effort was made to stay off the main roads whenever possible but some short congested sections are unavoidable when near the coast.